 Contractual terms and conditions of employment are protected in a TUPE transfer except in very exceptional circumstances.
 If you are unsure what is included as part of your contract of employment you should speak to your HR department and/or trade union representative.

-Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to meet the requirements of employment and discrimination law, and to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution and Handbook.
+Regardless of who your new employer is following transfer, you can expect the HR policies and practices of your new employing organisation to meet the requirements of employment and discrimination law, and to reflect a commitment to the provision of a high quality workplace and to being a good employer, as stated in the NHS Constitution.
 Your existing employer should work closely with you and, if you are a trade union member, your trade union representatives and your new employer to achieve this.